cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    - Read :doc:`Step 6 <../quickstart/06_generate_representative_training_data>` of the Step-By-Step Guide for best practices around training data generation and annotation for conversational apps.
 Following those principles, create additional labeled data for all the intents in this blueprint and use them as held-out validation data for evaluating your app.
 You can read more about :doc:`NLP model evaluation and error analysis <../userguide/nlp>` in the user guide.

-   - To train NLP models for your own home-assistant app, you can start by reusing the blueprint data for generic intents like ``greet`` and ``exit``.
-However, for core intents like ``check_weather`` in the ``weather`` domain, it's recommended that you collect new training data that is tailored towards the entities (city, sys_time) that your app needs to support.
-Follow the same approach to gather new training data for the ``check_weather`` intent or any additional intents and entities needed for your app.
+   - To train NLP models for your own home assistant application, you can start by reusing the blueprint data for generic intents like ``greet`` and ``exit``.
+However, for core intents like ``check_weather`` in the ``weather`` domain, it's recommended that you collect new training data that is tailored towards the entities (``city``, ``sys_time``) that your application needs to support.
+Follow the same approach to gather new training data for the ``check_weather`` intent or any additional intents and entities needed for your application.

 7. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To put the training data to use and train a baseline NLP system for your app using Workbench's default machine learning settings, use the :meth:``build()`` method of the :class:``NaturalLanguageProcessor`` class:
+To put the training data to use and train a baseline NLP system for your applicatio using Workbench's default machine learning settings, use the :meth:``build()`` method of the :class:``NaturalLanguageProcessor`` class:

 .. code:: python